sethforprivacy/sethforprivacy.com/content/posts/proposed-bitcoin-privacy-improvements.md

 # Conclusion

-If you have any questions from this post or would like more information on a specific aspect, please reach out via [Signal, SimpleX, Threema, or Nostr]({{< ref "/content/about.md#how-to-contact-me" >}}).
+If you have any questions from this post or would like more information on a specific aspect, please reach out via [Signal, SimpleX, X, or Nostr]({{< ref "/content/about.md#how-to-contact-me" >}}).